Pink Line (Namma Metro): Construction

 Pre-tunneling construction work and piling for stations began in May 2019 by L&T. Tunnel boring using TBMs began in August–September 2020 by L&T with two TBMs.
 L&T uses four TBMs named Urja, Avni, Vindhya and Lavi.
 Two TBMs (Avni and Lavi) are used for tunnel boring southwards from Shivajinagar towards Rashtriya Military School.
 The other two TBMs (Urja and Vindhya) are used for boring southwards from Cantonment to Shivajinagar after which they will be shifted back to Cantonment to bore tunnels northwards towards Tannery road.

 Tunnel boring work by Afcons with three TBMs (Varada, Rudra and Vamika) on the section between Rashtriya Military School and Dairy Circle began during March–June 2021 period.

 ITD-Cem began tunnel works during June–August 2021 period on the Venkateshpura-Nagawara section.

-The underground part of the Pink Line in Namma Metro is almost finished, with 95% completion between Tannery Road and Nagawara that stretches 13.76kms between two underground points.
+The underground part of the Pink Line in Namma Metro is almost finished, with 95% completion between Tannery Road and Nagawara that stretches 13.76 km between two underground points.
 As per latest updates from the BMRCL officials, the elevated section is expected to be operational by March 2026, whereas the underground section is expected to be operational by December 2026.

+On the last week of November, Namma Metro started introducing the Platform Screen Doors on this line's underground stations and has installed a mock-up at Mahatma Gandhi Road.
+These will be installed in all underground metro stations (including Blue Line's KIAL Terminals, Airport City and Yellow Line's Konappana Agrahara which will have PSGs), which will prevent passengers from falling or jumping into the metro tracks.
+This will be the first metro line to have installed the PSDs for Namma Metro.

+On January 11, 2026, Namma Metro began rolling stock type tests on the elevated corridor between Kalena Agrahara and Tavarekere.
+These tests are meant to rigorously assess new trains and components for safety, performance, and regulatory compliance through lab and on-track trials, ensuring that they meet standards before public service.
+Crashworthiness, braking performance, and dynamic performance are among the parameters generally assessed during such tests to prevent issues and ensure passenger safety.
+The BMRCL is conducting tests with a six-coach train delivered by Bharat Earth Movers Limited in December of last year.
+According to BMRCL, these tests are expected to be completed by mid-April, after which the appropriate authorities will approve the train for commercial operations.
+“During the above-mentioned period, traction and brake type tests, oscillation trials at various speeds, integration tests with signalling, and power and telecommunication systems, among others, will be conducted,” the BMRCL said in a statement.